TheArtfulBodger/Thing-Downloader/doc/plugins/itchio.rst

 Get Jobs Stage
 ^^^^^^^^^^^^^^

-The script loads the user's libary (one page at a time) using the :ref:`Owned Keys API Route<Getting The Library>`
+The script loads the user's library (one page at a time) using the :ref:`Owned Keys API Route<Getting The Library>`

 Download Jobs